antvis/G2Plot/docs/common/chord.en.md

 <description>**required** _array object_</description>

-Set up the chart data source.
+Configure the chart data source.
 The data source is a collection of objects, for example：`[{ source: '北京', target: '天津', value: 30 }, ...]`。

 #### sourceField